649000/subtracker-rest-api/README.md

 ## Deployment

-This application is deployed using Terraform to AWS App Runner.
+This application includes Terraform configuration for deployment to AWS App Runner, but is not currently deployed to save on hosting costs.
+This is a personal project and does not require a production environment.

 The infrastructure configuration can be found in the `terraform/` directory.

 ## Reflection